Chart Color Schemes

 Worrigee has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly affect an area's performance.
+Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified seven projects that could impact this region.
-Notable ones include the New Primary School and Public Preschool in Worrigee, the Worrigee Road Subdivision, Shoalhaven Hospital Redevelopment, and Nowra East Public School Upgrade.
-The following list details those most relevant:.
+Notable initiatives include the New Primary School and Public Preschool in Worrigee, Worrigee Road Subdivision, Shoalhaven Hospital Redevelopment, and Nowra East Public School Upgrade.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.